-- 2.6 Table 2 above demonstrates a forecast break-even position against resource for the financial year, with the exception of COVID-19 related costs which are due to be reimbursed outside of the allocated funding envelope. - 2.7 Variances against planned budgets are reported across expenditure categories where additional data has been made available identifying potential cost pressures or financial benefits.
-The forecast position reported in Table 2 reflects that any emerging cost pressures have been fully mitigated across total budgets.
+- 2.6 Table 2 above demonstrates a forecast break-even position against resource for the financial year, with the exception of COVID-19 related costs which are due to be reimbursed outside of the allocated funding envelope. - 2.7 Variances against planned budgets are reported across expenditure categories where data has been made available identifying potential cost pressures or financial benefits.
+With the exception of costs which are due to be reimbursed outside of the allocated funding envelope, the forecast position reported in Table 2 reflects that any cost pressures have been fully mitigated across total budgets.
 Forecasts are continually reviewed and refined as more information becomes available.
-Key variances across expenditure categories are outlined below. - 2.8 Specific elements of the financial position to be highlighted for the current reporting period include:
+Key variances across expenditure categories are outlined below.

+2.8 Specific elements of the financial position to be highlighted for the current reporting period include: